himanshu2406/Corona-Tracker-Bot/README.md

 # Installation

-### Project
+### Discord Bot
 1. Fork and clone the git repository
 2. In the new folder you will find a `example.env` file, duplicate it and rename it to `.env` only.
 3. in the new `.env` file, change `DISCORD_TOKEN` to to your bot token
 4. Cd to the directory and `pip install -r requirements.txt`
-5. (Optional) Use Cron jobs to run `nb_og.py` for every 24h to create the resources required
-8. Run `bot.py`
+5. Run `bot.py`
-9. You can now see the bot connected to the server
+6. You can now see the bot connected to the server

+### Visualisation [Machine Learning] part
+1. Fork and clone the git repository
+2. Cd to the directory and `pip install -r requirements.txt`
+3. Run `python nb_og.py` and all the files should be
 ### Support or Contact

 Discord: Firelogger#7717